yeon-lee/yeon-lee.github.io/index.md

 The conference will be **held in person** to enhance active interactions.
 We look forward to seeing you on Jeju Island in March 2025.

-This is a successor of the previous events, Quantum Resources, which took place in <a href = "https://2022.quantumresources.science">2022</a> and <a href = "https://2023.quantumresources.science"> 2023 </a> (Singapore).
+This is a successor of the previous events, Quantum Resources, which took place in <a href = "https://2022.quantumresources.science">2022</a> (Singapore, hosted by Bartosz Regula) and <a href = "https://2023.quantumresources.science"> 2023 </a> (Singapore, hosted by Ryuji Takagi).

 ## Invited speakers
 * **David Arvidsson-Shukur** (Hitachi Cambridge Laboratory)